How to Choose a Vein Doctor in New Jersey

 Second, your doctor should treat you as a partner in your care, encouraging two-way communication and including you in the decision-making process.
 This is an important element of your care, and it can significantly impact the success of your treatment.

 Dr. Caroline Novak is a respected member of the Vein Treatment Clinic’s staff.
-She is a Board-Certified expert in internal medicine and venous medicine, and she has been recognized with Memorial Sloan Kettering Cancer Center’s prestigious Teacher of the Year award.
+She is a Diplomat-Certified expert in internal medicine and venous medicine, and she has been recognized with Memorial Sloan Kettering Cancer Center’s prestigious Teacher of the Year award.
 Dr. Novak is focused on patient-centric care, and her goal is to build strong relationships with each patient to ensure effective solutions to minimize or completely eliminate any discomfort you are experiencing.

 Schedule an appointment with Dr. Novak or one of the other highly-qualified vein specialists under the leadership of New Jersey Medical Director Dr. Faisal Siddiqi at the Vein Treatment Center.
 You can book your consultation online or by calling (973) 435-0533.